opendnssec/opendnssec-manual/wiki/opendnssec13.md

 SQlite is a cut-down SQL database system, used by the KASP component of OpenDNSSEC.

-To Ubunto users:  Install the packages "sqlite3" and "libsqlite3-dev".
+To Ubunto users:  Install the packages `sqlite3` and `libsqlite3-dev`.

 Installing from source distribution instead:

-When downloaded and unpacked, "cd" into the directory into which you have unpacked the tar file and issue the following commands:
+When downloaded and unpacked, `cd` into the directory into which you have unpacked the tar file and issue the following commands:

     ./configure
     make